 We offer two projective drawing measures: the house-tree-person test (HTP) and the draw-a-person test (DAP).
 These assessments can augment many other psychological measures we give, especially when we are assessing personality, relationship issues or planning, or certain mental health issues.

-Please note that this post does not cover much about how your drawings might be interpreted.
+Please note that this post does not cover much about how your sketches might be interpreted.
 If we did so, we might not be able to give you these projective drawing tests because you might be influenced by how they might be interpreted.
-If you want to discuss how psychological assessment might benefit you or a loved one, or specifically how projective drawing might be used, don’t hesitate to contact us or schedule a consultation anytime.
+If you want to discuss how psychological assessment might benefit you or a loved one, specifically how projective drawing might be used, or projective testing in general, don’t hesitate to contact us or schedule a consultation anytime.

 House-Tree-Person Test